SFrost007/dotfiles/README.md

 ### Automatic install

 The easiest install method is to execute the install script directly.
-This will:
-1. Ensure pre-requisites are met (mainly `git` is present)
-2. Clone the repo to `~/.dotfiles`
-3. Re-run the main interactive setup script
+This will ensure pre-requisites are met, clone the repo to `~/.dotfiles` and run the interactive setup script.

 _Note: Ubuntu doesn't install curl as default; run `sudo apt install curl` first._